- Home

 The iconic 1923 Sears Roebuck Catalog barn building serves as the hub of Riverbend’s operations.
 Its public spaces host educational programs, nature camps, and other events.
 The barn houses a small animal collection and public restrooms.

-The Snider Barn is availible to rent for events and family parties.
+The Snider Barn is available to rent for events and family parties.
 Click here to learn more.

 Aquaponics Greenhouse